Content

 This method allows you to change all custom styles attached to a group of chessboards, ie. including color of squares and color of highlighted squares.
 This is a very convenient method to use different rendering styles in a same HTML page.
 For instance, you can define a style for the starting position of a game you want to study, and define another style for showing intermediate positions.

 To do so, you simply define a new class-style name, and define the styles to apply to chessboards you have attached this class to through the cclass attribute.
 You can define these styles either in an external stylesheet or in an internal stylesheet.
-The syntax to follow is identical to the one of the custom stylesheet in html_tt_chess.css.
+The syntax to follow is identical to the one of the custom stylesheet in the CSS file html_tt_chess.css.
 To avoid lengthy explanation though, the best is that you refer to the complete example in the sample page.

 Relying on the containing parent class style